 French Broad RiverCamp seeks to educate and empower the next generation of watershed stewards.
 FBRC provides a week of river and watershed exploration for rising 3rd-8th grade students.
 Guided by RiverLink staff, campers will engage in hands-on environmental education, river recreation, and service-learning projects.
 By the end of the week campers will have a new found appreciation and love for their watershed.

 We want our camp to be available for everyone, so we offer a limited number of scholarships for campers each year.
-These scholarships will take 90% off the price of a session, and will include lunches and snacks.
+These scholarships will take 90% off the price of a session.
 To qualify your child must be part of the free and reduced lunch program, or you must be able to prove financial need.
 Please check back later for the scholarship application.

-Naturalists: we take time every day to sketch and write in our nature notebooks.
+Naturalists: We take time every day to make observations and appreciate our surroundings.

 Adventurers: We raft, swim and hike throughout the watershed.

 Wildlife biologists: We search for life in our forests, rivers, and urban communities.

 Environmental stewards: We work to make a positive change in our environment, and spread love for nature.